18F/ux-guide/_pages/research/share-power.md

     - Sharing the outcomes of the research with them
     - Including them in shaping insights and narratives.
 Bring in the people who you’re quoting to help clarify what was heard and to validate findings to make sure you elevate people’s voices and don’t speak for them.
     - Giving ownership, however possible, in what you build.
 Full community ownership may not be possible (e.g. communities managing a federal website); however, finding ways for communities to decide or influence decisions are possible (e.g. creating sustainable feedback loops between communities and agencies).
-    - Providing opportunities to build skills sets (e.g. “learn by doing” through project participation)
+    - Providing opportunities to build skill sets (e.g. “learn by doing” through project participation)

 Shifting power is a continual process.
 There may be things we can’t do now but hope to in the future (e.g. giving full decision making power to the community members).
 Our work is to help pave a path to share power more easily and systematically with every project that we do.